-- 16. An Alternator is a device that charges a vehicle's battery and powers the electrical system of a vehicle when its engine is running.
-If the Alternator is not working properly, the battery will eventually lose its charge and all electrical systems in the vehicle will stop working; this includes starting the vehicle.
-When an Alternator is not working, it is usually replaced rather than repaired. - 17.
-Alternators are installed by automobile original equipment manufacturers ("OEMs") in new vehicles as part of the automotive manufacturing process. - 18.
-For new vehicles, the OEMs mostly large automotive manufacturers such as Honda, Toyota, Volvo, General Motors and others purchase Alternators directly from the defendants.
-Alternators may also be purchased by component manufacturers who then supply such systems to OEMs.
+33. Starters are installed by automobile original equipment manufacturers ("OEMs") in new vehicles as part of the automotive manufacturing process.

+34. For new vehicles, the OEMs - mostly large automotive manufacturers such as Honda, Toyota, Volvo, General Motors and others - purchase Starters directly from the defendants.
+Starters may also be purchased by component manufacturers who then supply such systems to OEMs.
 These component manufacturers are also called "Tier I Manufacturers" in the industry.
-A Tier I Manufacturer supplies Alternators directly to an OEM. - 19.
-When purchasing Alternators, OEMs issue Requests for Quotation ("RFQs") to automotive parts suppliers on a model-by-model basis for model-specific parts.
+A Tier I Manufacturer supplies Starters directly to an OEM.

+35. When purchasing Starters, OEMs issue Requests for Quotation ("RFQs") to automotive parts suppliers on a model-by-model basis for model-specific parts.
 In at least some circumstances, the RFQ is sought from pre-qualified suppliers of the product.
 Typically, the RFQ would be made when there has been a major design change on a model-by-model basis.
 Automotive parts suppliers submit quotations, or bids, to OEMs in response to RFQs.
 The OEMs usually award the business to the selected automotive parts supplier for a fixed number of years consistent with the estimated production life of the parts program.
 Typically, the production life of the parts program is between two and five years.
 Typically, the bidding process begins approximately three years before the start of production of a new model.
 Once production has begun, OEMs issue annual price reduction requests ("APRs") to automotive parts suppliers to account for efficiencies gained in the production process.
 OEMs procure parts for North American manufactured vehicles in Japan, the United States, Canada and elsewhere.

-- 20. During the Class Period, the defendants and their co-conspirators supplied Alternators to OEMs for installation in vehicles manufactured and sold in North America and elsewhere.
-The defendants and their co-conspirators manufactured Alternators: (a) in North America for installation in vehicles manufactured in North America and sold in Canada, (b) outside North America for export to North America and installation in vehicles manufactured in North America and sold in Canada, and (c) outside North America for installation in vehicles manufactured outside North America for export to and sale in Canada. - 21.
-The defendants and their co-conspirators intended as a result of their unlawful conspiracy to inflate the prices for Alternators and new vehicles containing Alternators sold in North America and elsewhere. - 22.
-The defendants and their co-conspirators unlawfully conspired to agree and manipulate prices for Alternators and conceal their anti-competitive behaviour from OEMs and other industry participants.
-The defendants and their co-conspirators knew that their unlawful scheme and conspiracy would unlawfully increase the price at which Alternators would be sold from the price that would otherwise be charged on a competitive basis.
-The defendants and their co-conspirators were aware that, by unlawfully increasing the prices of Alternators, the prices of new vehicles containing Alternators would also be artificially inflated.
-The defendants and their co-conspirators knew that their unlawful scheme and conspiracy would injure purchasers of Alternators and purchasers and lessees of new vehicles containing Alternators.
-The defendants' conduct impacted not only multiple bids submitted to OEMs, but also the price paid by all other purchasers of Alternators.
+36. During the Class Period, the defendants and their unnamed co-conspirators supplied Starters to OEMs for installation in vehicles manufactured and sold in North America and elsewhere.
+The defendants and their unnamed co-conspirators manufactured Starters: (a) in North America for installation in vehicles manufactured in North America and sold in Canada, (b) outside North America for export to North America and installation in vehicles manufactured in North America and sold in Canada, and (c) outside North America for installation in vehicles manufactured outside North America for export to and sale in Canada.

+37. The defendants and their unnamed co-conspirators intended as a result of their unlawful conspiracy to inflate the prices for Starters and new vehicles containing Starters sold in North America and elsewhere.

+38. The defendants and their unnamed co-conspirators unlawfully conspired to agree and manipulate prices for Starters and conceal their anti-competitive behaviour from OEMs and other industry participants.
+The defendants and their unnamed co-conspirators knew that their unlawful scheme and conspiracy would unlawfully increase the price at which Starters would be sold from the price that would otherwise be charged on a competitive basis.
+The defendants and their unnamed co-conspirators were aware that, by unlawfully increasing the prices of Starters, the prices of new vehicles containing Starters would also be artificially inflated.
+The defendants and their unnamed co-conspirators knew that their unlawful scheme and conspiracy would injure purchasers of Starters and purchasers and lessees of new vehicles containing Starters.
+The defendants' conduct impacted not only multiple bids submitted to OEMs, but also the price paid by all other purchasers of Starters.